rowanam/book-lovers-edinburgh/README.md

 - When the project was initially planned, it included a further page listing other social events set up by members of the community.
 This would increase user value by creating more opportunities to engage with the book loving community in Edinburgh.
 A "social events" nav bar item and home page section are included in earlier versions of the project.
 However, it was decided that the feature was not necessary for the first stage and the section was removed.

 Book Recommendations
 - Initially the recommendations section showed books read in previous book clubs, however I realised it didn't make sense to simply recommend random books in the style of a book blog.
-It fit more to the purpose of the page to recommend books specific to the city of Edinburgh and the country, so while creating the recommendations page I pivoted to this plan and replaced all of the pre-exisinting books with Scotland-relevent ones.
+It fits more to the purpose of the page to recommend books specific to the city of Edinburgh and the country, so while creating the recommendations page I pivoted to this plan and replaced all of the pre-existing books with Scotland-relevant ones.

 Signed Up Page
 - The plan for the form submission was initially to use the [Code Institute](https://codeinstitute.net/) generic form dump, but I realised it would improve the appeal of the page to create a custom "form submitted" confirmation page.
 This also means the user can navigate back to any part of the website without having to use the browser back button.